ironbar/orangutan/reports/04_Modeling.md

 a good start point and probably training for other categories will improve these scores.

 First models trained on obstacles category do not get good results on that category.

+When training on fpog training for 1000k epochs yields better training metrics than training for 500k epochs.
+However the LB score is worse for 1000k epochs (25.69 vs 29)

 <!---